-The lone 'sheriff' of the ashtray of EuropeApril 18th, 2013 by Simon Sturdee in Health /
+The lone 'sheriff' of the ashtray of EuropeApril 18, 2013 by Simon Sturdee in Medicine & Health / Health

 Cancer sufferer Dietmar Erlacher's lonely anti-smoking campaign in Austria, one of Europe's last bastions of the habit, has won him insults, enemies and even several assaults.